ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

-To initiate QUIC-aware proxying, the client sends a REGISTER_CLIENT_CID capsule containing the initial Client Connection ID that the client has advertised to the target as well as a Virtual Connection ID that the proxy MUST use when sending forwarding mode packets.
-If forwarding mode is not supported, the Virtual Connection ID Length MUST be zero.
+To initiate QUIC-aware proxying, the client sends a REGISTER_CLIENT_CID capsule containing the initial Client Connection ID that the client has advertised to the target as well as a Virtual Connection ID that the proxy MUST use when sending forwarded mode packets.
+If forwarded mode is not supported, the Virtual Connection ID Length MUST be zero.

 If the mapping is created successfully, the client will receive a